v9191/v9191/README.md

 - **Database Management:** MySQL, SQL
 - **Tools:** Excel, User Interface Design

 ## Contact
-Feel free to reach out via email or LinkedIn for collaboration opportunities or any inquiries.

-## Hobbies
-- Music
-- Fitness (Gym)

----

-## Contact
-Feel free to reach out via email or LinkedIn for collaboration opportunities or any inquiries.
+Feel free to reach out via email or LinkedIn for collaboration opportunities or any inquiries and Jobs.